grimasod/json-to-vue/README.md

 With this technique you need to make your own render function component.
 This lets you to import the specific components to be used.

+Our component needs to do two things in the `setup()` hook.

-Imported components must be registered with JsonToVue using `registerComponents`.
+First, any imported components must be registered with JsonToVue using `registerComponents` .

+Then `setup()` returns the `generate()` funtion, as described in the [Declaring Render Functions](https://vuejs.org/guide/extras/render-function.html#declaring-render-functions) documentation.

 Here's an example using standard component imports.